Chemin du Gruyère: Charmey - Gruyères

 Accessible by car: yes

 Difference in height : + 380 m / - 520 m

-The Gorges are closed for the winter.
+The Gorges are open.

 From Broc to Châtel-sur-Montsalvens, the Jogne gorges will enchant you with their wild, unusully beautiful scenery.